anoobprakash/anoobprakash/README.md

 ## Hi there 👋

 I am Anoob Prakash.
+I am interested in computational genomics and climate adaptation.

-This is a personal repo.
+This is a personal repo for my website.
 To see my work please go to : [anoobvinu07](https://github.com/anoobvinu07)

 <!--
 **anoobprakash/anoobprakash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.